ayesha-kr/covid-one-click-deployment/datasets/covid-19/newyork-times/on-demand-forecast-model/Readme.md

 ### Azure Data Factory Pipeline

-Now open the ADF pipeline created as part of one click deployment.
+Now open the ADF pipeline created as part of one-click deployment.
 This should have an existing pipeline.

 Now click on the new pipeline and pick the template option

 ![Pipeline template option](./images/pipeline-from-template.png)

-Pick local template and upload the provide zip file named `MLModelRunner.zip` provided
+Pick a local template and upload the provide zip file named `MLModelRunner.zip` provided

 You need to create an **AzureMLService1**.
 Go ahead click on "Create a new"
 Fill the appropriate values for subscription and workspace for **Service principal ID** and **Service principal key** provide the Client ID and secret key that was saved above during **App reg service** creation.

-Click on test connection, after its successful, create it.
+Click on test connection, after it's successful, create it.

 ![Create new link service](./images/new-link-srv.png)

 Once imported you can see the pipeline.
-This pipeline is executing the sql pipeline as pre req and then invoking the ML model.
+This pipeline is executing the SQL pipeline as prereq and then invoking the ML model.

 You need to make some settings here.

-First click on the **Data Loader Pipeline** activity and pick the value for invoke pipeline as given
+First, click on the **Data Loader Pipeline** activity and pick the value for invoke pipeline as given

 ![invoke pipeline setting](./images/invoke-pipeline.png)

-Next click on the **Drop Score Table** activity and pick the value for source data det as given
+Next, click on the **Drop Score Table** activity and pick the value for source dataset as given

 ![drop table setting](./images/drop-table.png)

-Then Click on the **Machine learning Model execution** and go to **settings**
+Then click on the **Machine learning Model execution** and go to **settings**

-Here pick the pipeline name and pipeline ID from the drop down populated already and give the experiment name that was provided during the ML model creation.
+Here pick the pipeline name and pipeline ID from the drop-down populated already and give the experiment name that was provided during the ML model creation.

-`If you dont see values in drop down click on text connection again`
+`If you don't see values in drop-down click on text connection again`

 ![Machine learning activity settings](./images/exec-pipeline-setting.png)